How to make leather drawer pulls

 - Then insert the screws into the holes and securely screw them in place with the washer and nuts.

-Finished leather drawer pulls on dresser
+Finished leather drawer pulls on my dresser

 Also, check out my bleached dresser and bleached cherry wood desk.